inih/CC-Blog-Project/README.md

 kubectl apply -f basic-ingress.yaml

 ```
-*If the service name is changed, make sure that change is reflected in the basic-ingress.yaml file*
+*If the service/deployment name is changed, make sure that change is reflected in the basic-ingress.yaml file*

 Wait for the external IP address by getting services
 The directory will need to be uploaded within the 'home' directory